-The Department of Justice is committed to ensuring that victims of federal crime are updated as their case moves through the criminal justice system.
+The Department of Justice is committed to ensuring that victims of federal crime are treated fairly as their case moves through the criminal justice system.

 In order to provide victims with information on case events, the Department of Justice has developed the Victim Notification System (VNS).
 This page will provide you with information about VNS.

-Click on the link below to download the VNS Brochure which is in PDF format:
+Click on the links below to download the VNS Brochure which is in PDF format:

 Victim Notification System (VNS)